ncatlab/nlab-content/pages/4/0/7/0/10704/content.md

 For the relation of that to completion see remark \ref{RelationToCompletion} below.

-Hence beware the subtle but crucial difference in what a subscript means, depending on wich symbol is being subscriped and whether there are parenthesis or not:
+Hence beware the subtle but crucial difference in what a subscript means, depending on which symbol is being subscribed and whether there are parenthesis or not:

 * $\mathbb{Z}_{(p)}$: inverting all primes except $p$;